ebarylko/cmpt-210/assignment-1/assignment-1.md

 two of them have the same sum of their SFU ID digits is 74 since that implies that two ids map to the same sum.

+We need 74 students in the class to guarantee that at least two students have the same value for the sum of their SFU ID digits.

 ## Question ten

 ### Prove that the number of different ways 2n students can be paired up is equal to (2n)!/2^nn!